Rosen, Rob (editor). “Best Gay Erotica 2015”, Cleis Press, 2015.

 Literary Erotica and That’s a Good Thing

 Every year I look forward to Cleis Press’s “best books” especially the best of gay erotica.
-This year we have a new editor, one of my favorite gay writers, Rob Rosen and I can just imagine the job he had selecting these very hot stories.
+This year we have a new editor, one of my favorite gay writers, Rob Rosen and I can just imagine the job he had selecting these very hot stories, I’m sure some of these must of been influenced by videos from websites similar to animehentaivideos.
 In fact, this year’s anthology is so good that I am going to break one of my own rules—instead of just looking at the book as a whole I am going to tell about the stories as well.

 On a more personal note, I have been reviewing Rob Rosen for a long time.
 In fact, his novel “Sparkle” so resonated with me that I read it over and over and even thought I have never met Rosen I feel as if I know him and if we ever do meet, I am sure we will be friends.
 His sarcasm and his irony so match mine that a conversation between the two of his will undoubtedly end up with his laughing so hard that we cannot speak.
 I love a man who can laugh at himself and at his community—read “Sparkle” and you will quickly see what I mean.